 In that way the cost can be reduced at the beginning to just 55k$/kg, an then with a higher payload and orbital refuelling even potentially to 10k$/kg

 The first design is a

 26x65x32 cm sized TransOrbit, with an expected launch for 2021 for an LEO to TLI transfer.
-Following the same year is planned the first commercial launch.
+The first commercial launch is planned for the same year.

 Deep space will become a great market in the next years, will you take part in it?